 Meals should be regular – at least 3 times a day, and best of all – 5-6 times a day.
 Do not sit at the dinner table immediately after exercise.

 The essence of diabetes therapy is self-control on the part of the patient.
 In the case of type 2 diabetes, the sugar level should be within the normal range, or close to it.
 Therefore, the patient needs to control his sugar level independently in order to avoid his critical increases.

 For this, it is advisable to have a diary in which the values of glucose concentration in the blood will be recorded.
-Glucose measurements can be done with special portable blood glucose meters equipped with test strips.
+Glucose measurements can do with special portable blood glucose meters equipped with test strips.
 The measurement procedure is desirable to perform every day.

 The best time to measure is early morning.
-Before the procedure is prohibited to take any food.
-If possible, the procedure can be repeated several times a day and determine the level of sugar not only in the morning on an empty stomach but also after eating, before bedtime, etc. Knowing the graph of changes in blood glucose,
+Before the procedure prohibits to take any food.
+If possible, the procedure can repeat several times a day and determine the level of sugar not only in the morning on an empty stomach but also after eating, before bedtime, etc. Knowing the graph of changes in blood glucose,

 However, the presence of a glucometer does not relieve the patient of the need to regularly check blood for the level of sugar in the outpatient clinic, since the values obtained in the laboratory have higher accuracy.